angelina-kenza/blog-brevasolutions/_posts/2019-11-05-smart-contracts-security.md

 tags: [blockchain, smart contracts, security]
 categories: [Blockchain, Security, Smart contracts]
 featured: true
 description: "Smart contracts promise to complete Africa's leapfrog into Internet 3.0.
-This post provides an analysis to navigate the security aspects of deploying smart contracts for mission-critical processes."
+An analysis to navigate the security aspects of deploying smart contracts for mission-critical processes."
 image: assets/images/smart-contracts/chris-ried-ieic5Tq8YMk-unsplash.jpg
 ---

-Smart contracts are revolutionizing whole industries and promise optimize and automate decades of inefficient processes
+Smart contracts are revolutionizing whole industries and promise to optimize and automate decades-old inefficient processes.

-Africa has already [leapfrogged][1] ahead of the rest of the world into the mobile-first technological era
+Africa has already [leapfrogged][1] ahead of the rest of the world into the mobile-first technological era.

-Smart contracts can enable another leapfrog into the [Internet of Agreements][2] era
+Smart contracts can enable another leapfrog into the [Internet of Agreements][2] era.

-Like with any brave new world, there are some very serious caveats and security implications that decision makers have to take into account
+Like with any brave new world, there are some serious caveats and security implications.

-This post
+Decision makers must take them into account before making an informed decision.

-goes beyond the marketing hype to highlight some key concepts that everyone should be familiar with
+This post goes beyond the marketing hype to highlight some key concepts that everyone considering this technology should be familiar with.

 # Let's look around us

 ![A small world](../assets/images/smart-contracts/blur-cartography-close-up-concept-408503.jpg)
 > Photo by slon_dot_pics from Pexels

-The world around us works because of contracts because of agreements
+The world around us works because of contracts, because of agreements.

-You are reading this blog post on your phone or computer because you purchased the device
+You are reading this blog post on your phone or computer because you purchased the device.
-I.e. there was an agreement between you and the shop owner which was fulfilled once money and device changed hands
+In other words, there was an agreement between you and the device seller, which was fulfilled once money and device changed hands.

-The device arrived in the shop owner's hands b/c a cargo ship full of these devices docked at some port The device making its way from the factory to the shop meant that tens if not hundreds of contracts and agreements had to be drafgted, verified and honoured: the factory to the wholesaler, the factory to the shipping agent, the shipping agent to the shipping company, the shipping company to XYZ
+The device making its way from the factory to the shop meant that tens if not hundreds of contracts and agreements had to be drafted, agreed, verified and honoured:
+* the factory to the wholesaler,
+* the wholesaler to the shipping agent,
+* the shipping agent to the shipping company, etc

-The device is powered by electricity b/c you have a contract with the power company: pay on time, receive electricity.
+The device is powered by electricity, because you have a contract with the power company: pay on time, in exchange for electricity.

-The house you live in
-you know it is yours b/c you acquired the land based on... well, you get where this is going!
+You get where this is going!

-Almost every interaction around us happens, have happened and will continue to happen b/c there is an agreement, a contract, between two or more parties written or unwritten recognized by both and enforceable by a "power that be" (state, police, courts,...)
+Almost every interaction around us happens, has happened and will continue to happen, because there is an agreement, a contract, between two or more parties.
+Written or unwritten, it is recognized and is honoured, because it is ultimately enforceable by a "power that be" (state, courts,...)

-The majority of these transactions especially the ones with a small monetary value happen without a problem possibly without us noticing
+The majority of these transactions, especially the ones with a small monetary value, happen seamlessly, without us even noticing.

-The higher the value involved in a transaction the more friction is involved in completing it
+On the contrary, the higher the value of a transaction the more friction is involved in completing it.
-For example purchasing real estate clearing of shipping almost any type of insurance

-There is a large amount of paperwork to be filled in and checks to be completed
-To secure the interests of the parties involved as well as comply with legal requirements

-For example, in a real estate purchase a contract is drafted describing the building/land in detail sometimes this needs to be drafted by a notary who acts as a trusted third party both parties sign then the signed contract needs to be submitted to the relevant authority (e.g. land registry) to transfer the title
+For example, in a real estate purchase a contract is drafted describing the building/land in detail.
-Upon confirmation of the transfer of the title (in one direction) and the agreed monetary value (in the other direction) is the transaction complete.
+In most jurisdictions this is drafted by a notary or lawyer (a trusted third party).
+Both parties sign, the signed contract is submitted to the relevant authority (e.g. land registry), the monetary value is transferred in the opposite direction, etc
+All these checks and balances are introduced to secure the interests of the parties involved, as well as comply with legal requirements.

 # How about some automation?

 ![Computer](../assets/images/smart-contracts/johannes-plenio-FZpCcPss9to-unsplash.jpg)
 > Photo by Johannes Plenio on Unsplash

-Something seemingly so simple as a title of ownership transfer involves different trusted third parties, authorities and "process gates" to minimise the possibility of mistakes or fraud
+Something seemingly so simple as a title of ownership transfer, involves different trusted third parties, authorities and "process gates" to minimise the possibility of mistakes or fraud.

-In the enterprise domain
-e.g. shipping and logistics
-the contracts and process gates that need to be fulfilled are [even more complex][4] involving multiple parties and authorities
+In the enterprise domain, e.g. shipping and logistics, the contracts and process gates that need to be fulfilled are [even more complex][4] involving multiple parties and authorities.

-One answer to this complexity is the introduction of automation Paper- and rule-based processes have been digitized for many years now automating steps and constantly removing friction from even the most complex transactional processes
+One answer to this complexity is the introduction of automation.
+Paper- and rule-based processes have been digitized for many years now.
+Steps are automated and friction is constantly reduced for even the most complex transactional processes.

-One great example of simplification made possible by digitization is [parametric insurance][9] where all manual processing
+One great example of simplification made possible by digitization is [parametric insurance][9].
+In this case, all manual processing (claims form, assessment, payout) has been replaced with 1-2 simple and automatic rules (e.g. "pay the farmer her insurance if monthly rain is more than 100mm").

-However digitization of contracts in IT systems introduces a critical weak point: centralization in one or a few data centers This makes critical transactional processes vulnerable to cyber attacks This was demonstrated in a spectacular way in 2017 with the [NotPetya malware][3] crippling the international shipping company [Maersk][5] along with almost the [entire infrastructure of Ukraine][6]
+However, digitization of contracts in IT systems introduces a critical weak point: centralization in a few data centers.
+This makes critical transactional processes vulnerable to physical (power cuts) and cyber attacks.
+This was demonstrated in a spectacular way in 2017 with the [NotPetya malware][3].
+This single virus crippled the multi-national shipping company [Maersk][5] along with almost the [entire public infrastructure of Ukraine][6].

 # A new paradigm